-Nevada’s Laws for Reckless of Negligent Boat Operation
+Nevada’s Laws for Reckless Operation

-It is illegal in the state of Nevada to operate any boat or manipulate any waterskis, surfboard or similar device in a careless, reckless or negligent manner so as to endanger the life, limb or property of any person.
+According to Nevada’s negligent boat operation regulations it is illegal in the state of Nevada to operate any boat or manipulate any waterskis, surfboard or similar device in a careless, reckless or negligent manner so as to endanger the life, limb or property of any person.

 Examples of reckless or negligent boat operation include: